leotavo/leotavo/README.md

 ## ⚡ Fun Fact
 🎵 I enjoy solving problems while listening to Lo-Fi music.
 🌟 Always curious to learn new technologies and enhance productivity.

+---

+🌟 **Feel free to explore my projects and reach out for collaboration opportunities!**